Muixeranga: Characteristics

 After the mysteries and martyrdoms, all the processions display a series of dances; the Muixerangas leads the rest.
 The Muixerangas, a set of tableaux composed of human towers and representative figures, has several stages, and opens with all muixerangueros dancing in two rows with candles burning.
 The dance is accompanied by the music of drum and flute.
 The muixerangueros then form a human tower moving to the sound of the music.
 The tower is topped by a child with open arms.

 The forms of the Muixerangas assume plastic or pliable shapes that open or appear to form different figures which have all Marian symbolism.
 The Valencian town of Algemesi and its Muixeranga, lays claim to being the origin of the castells found throughout Catalonia.

 muixerangers preparing the elevation of muixeranga tower.

-The people composing the castles are usually a group of men, of virtually any profession, but preferably of strength and physical skill.
-Nowadays, around 200 men participate in the plastic figures, but historically there were not more than thirty.
+The people composing the castles are usually a group of people, of virtually any profession, but preferably of strength and physical skill.
+Nowadays, around 200 people participate in the plastic figures, but historically there were not more than thirty.
 There is a master, or conductor, which coordinates the dance and the human castles, towers and other figures, as well as admitting and training new people.

 The clothes are idiosyncratic in many ways.
 They are composed of a shirt, trousers, farmer's shoes and sometimes a special hat.
 The fabric is coloured with vertical red and blue stripes on a white base, like a harlequin.
 It seems that this strange appearance is unintentional.
 Older people can still remember that they were once made from old mattress fabric.

 Accompanying the group, some young members carry some jugs cut in half and painted with stripes with typical colors of the same muixeranga (designed by former member Juan Ezquer in 1973) which serves to collect funds for the activities of Muixeranga.

 Music and symbology

 The dance is accompanied by the music of tabalet (a drum) and dolçaina (valencian shawm), with a very old characteristic tune, of unknown author.
+A few of the constructions have their own dolçaina tunes, different from the usual Muixeranga song.

 Some people striving for the recovery of the Valencian culture and its language, such as Joan Fuster, have suggested the music of the Muixeranga as an anthem for the Valencian Community.